 Tips to keep in mind when interviewing potential sales hires:

 - Dig at least three levels deeper than the answer they give by asking what, how, tell me more.
 This will get you to the real, juicy answers.

-- Take note of their communication and enthusiasm every step of the way: over email, on the phone, and in-person.
+- Take note of their communication and enthusiasm every step: over email, on the phone, and in person.

 - Interrupt the candidate at some point, and listen to how they respond.

 - Test how they take feedback.
 Offer constructive criticism to something they said or did, and see how they respond.

 - One of the most effective activities for hiring sales reps is having them run through role-playing exercises and putting their skills to the test, on the spot.

 Interview format for hiring sales reps

 Step 1: 30-minute phone screen

 Don’t waste your time with unqualified people.